 After several months, my revised morning schedule is still a work in progress, but I can tell you that I’m so much more focused and on task than I used to be!

 If you’re looking for ways to make your morning routine work for you, check out the tips below.

 1. Review your goals.

-- get coffee and have devotion
+- have a quiet cup of coffee and devotion

-- shower and dress
+- get a shower and dress

-- prepare breakfast
+- fix breakfast

 2. Take little steps.

-3. Pace your time.
+3. Pace yourself.

-4. Reschedule tasks when it makes sense.
+4. Reschedule when it makes sense.